kdrag0n/tipatch/README.md

 If you don't want internal storage to be backed up anymore, tap `Undo patch` in the action menu instead of `Patch`.

 For other issues or feedback, you can post on the [XDA thread](https://forum.xda-developers.com/android/apps-games/app-twrp-tipatch-backup-internal-t3831217), find me on [Telegram](https://t.me/kdrag0n) or [e-mail](mailto:kdrag0n@pm.me) me.

+## How does it *really* work?
+It simply changes TWRP to ignore `/data/.twrp` instead of `/data/media`, where internal storage resides.

+The core logic is written in C++, loaded as a native library by the app.
+The app handles I/O, while the C++ code does the heavy lifting and actual patching, in-memory.
+I chose to do this in C++ instead of Kotlin because of memory usage and speed concerns.

+Since users are likely to get impatient waiting for the ramdisk compression to finish, I implemented parallel gzip that uses up to 4 cores at once to finish the compression faster.
+It's limited at 4 to prevent overloading the device and saturating memory bandwidth, thus making the process slower.
+LZMA compression is done in Java and is not optimized because of the minority of devices with LZMA compressed ramdisks.

+Unfortunately, I was not able to have the C++ piece directly read from a file descriptor obtained from Kotlin because in file patching mode, it is possible to refer to files that may be stored anywhere - Google Drive, other apps, etc. This was a major loss in terms of memory consumption during patching.